GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/attachments-migration.md

 `Version 4.x`

 Link preview attachments are exposed as `ChatMessageLinkAttachment`.
-Mandatory fields are **non-optinal** and can be accessed directly on attachment.
+Mandatory fields are **non-optional** and can be accessed directly on attachment.

 ```swift
 // Get the first `.linkPreview` attachment